All ANZ staff encouraged to become 'their own little data scientist'

-ANZ bank's 48,000 global staff are each being encouraged to become "their own little data scientist" and being provided with tools to draw value from the company's fast-growing data lake.
+ANZ is encouraging staff to become "their own little data scientist" and providing easy-to-use tools for them to draw value from the bank's fast-growing data lake.

 There was an ongoing effort by the bank to make its data more accessible to "the average punter in the organisation", ANZ's general manager of data, Darren Abbruzzese, told the Gartner Data & Analytics Summit in Sydney today.

 The bank is increasingly pumping its diverse feeds of structured and unstructured data into a data lake underpinned by Hadoop.
-Although existing data warehouse will remain – particularly in "slow moving and high risk" functions such as regulatory reporting – they were "not going to be a central tenet anymore" but rather an "adjunct out to the side", Abbruzzese explained.

 However, it is vital the data lake is well used to avoid it becoming a "data swamp" Abbruzzese said, and its contents be made accessible to the wider business.

 "We're advertising what's in there, modelling it and giving them tools on top.
 To make it real," he added.